Nyaaa/oglaf-feed-bot/README.md

 ## Running:
 - Telegram token is passed as an environment variable BOT_TOKEN
+- Admin user ID is passed as an environment variable ADMIN
 - If running in Docker, pass your local timezone to the container using TZ environment variable